adisloom/rufuker/README.md

 **Usage**
 1. Install the browser plugin extension Tampermonkey
 2. Go to the site and click Install the script [Rufuker 2ch install](https://greasyfork.org/ru/scripts/432951-rufuker-2ch)
-3. In the Tampermonkey plugin navigate to script setteings and set **"Run only in top frame" to "No"**
+3. In the Tampermonkey plugin navigate to the script, switch to the Settings tab and set **"Run only in top frame" to "No"**
 4. Open the site, refresh the page and enjoy!

 **Other options**